 Kingfisher Project volunteers also work to create awareness in other ways and to raise funds to sustain their awareness work.

 The project was established in 2014 to honor the life of a young woman, Rebecca Pisall, 20, who was shot and killed on June 20, 2014, due to her addiction to heroin.
+(Hear the story of Rebecca here in the initial Kingfisher Project broadcast.)

 The project is named for the injured bird Rebecca wrote about in her essay about the value of every life while a senior in high school, before she became addicted.
 Her former teacher, John Ogozalek, read the essay at Rebecca’s memorial service and a few days later, he read the essay and an intro to it on the public radio program Making Waves.
 Since then, Rebecca’s mother Julie, her teacher, Mr. O and a number of people decided they wanted to remember Rebecca by doing something that might be useful.